asha23/wp-seed-timber/library/readme.md

-#Library
+# Library

-This is where all the scss and javascript is stored, ready for the build process
+This is where the scss and javascript lives.